-- Public policy/legislative analyst;
+- Public policy/legislative analyst

-- Lobbying/advocacy organizations;
+- Lobbying/advocacy organizations

-- Real estate;
+- Real estate

-- Law enforcement/FBI.
+- Law enforcement

 You Really Can Make a Difference

 In one case, a group of law students from UCLA obtained clemency for a man serving a life sentence for a non-violent drug offense.
 In another, two Boston College law students won a "momentous victory" in the Ninth Circuit Court of Appeals.
-In that case, the court granted the petition of a resident with long standing U.S. roots who was deported for a minor drug offense and, in the process, reshaped the scope of crimes subject to deportation.
+In that case, the court granted the petition of a resident with long-standing U.S. roots who was deported for a minor drug offense and, in the process, reshaped the scope of crimes subject to deportation.

-Also, to illustrate how a law school education can have a broader impact, one California non-profit formed by a Stanford law student who taught law courses at a local juvenile hall, has been nationally recognized for reducing juvenile incarceration rates.
+Also, to illustrate how a law school education can have a broader impact, one California non-profit formed by a Stanford law student who taught law courses at a local juvenile hall has been nationally recognized for reducing juvenile incarceration rates.

-Learn More About Why to Go to Law School
+Learn More About Going to Law School

 The road less traveled is usually filled with uncertainties unless you have the opportunity to walk with someone who's been there before.
 The lawyers at FindLaw have taken the journey through law school to the practice world and beyond and are here to walk with you.
 Stick with FindLaw for Law Students for the information, resources, and helpful tips prospective law students need for the journey ahead.